wodxgod/Griefing-Methods/Social Engineering/Session Hijacking.md

 There are different ways to get a user's session token.
 One way of doing it, is by making the target user run a Python script developed by WodX.
 Download it [here](https://github.com/WodxTV/Minecraft-Session-Token-Stealer).

-In the \<1.9 versions of Minecraft, the latest session token can be found in the top of the latest.log file located at **%appdata%%\.minecraft\logs\latest.log**.
+In the 1.8.9 versions of Minecraft and below, the latest session token can be found in the top of the latest.log file located at `%appdata%\.minecraft\logs\latest.log`.

-All latest session tokens are cached in the **launcher_profiles.json** file located at **%appdata%%\.minecraft\launcher_profiles.json**.
+All latest session tokens are cached in the `launcher_profiles.json` file located at `%appdata%\.minecraft\launcher_profiles.json`.

 **Prevention**

-Never share any Minecraft logs or the launcher_profiles.json file, and never run any suspicious scripts and executables.
+Never share any Minecraft logs or the `launcher_profiles.json` file, and never run any suspicious scripts and executables.